 If you have been faced with the decision to place a loved one in a nursing home, you've surely taken the time to first visit the facility and speak with some of the staff.
 Perhaps you've gotten a sense of the workload for which they are responsible and how happy they are in their positions.
 But it's impossible to know what goes on 24 hours a day when we're not looking, and often nursing home owners and operators make the unfortunate decision to place profits over people by cutting staff.
 Understaffing leads to substandard care, which can lead to injuries, abuse and even death.
 Both sufficient and qualified staffing are the essential components of a safe nursing home environment that not only prevents injuries to its residents, but actually improves their quality of life.
 Under California Health and Safety Code Section 1276.5, skilled nursing facilities are required to provide at least 3.2 nursing hours per patient, per day.

 The nursing hours include only the hours of work performed by direct caregivers, including registered nurses, licensed practical nurses, nurse aides, and certified nursing assistants.
-In long-term care settings, especially nursing homes, certified aides, or non-licensed care providers (NLCPs), provide the majority of personal care to residents, including transfer, repositioning, and skin care that are necessary for pressure ulcer (pressure sore or bedsore) prevention.
+Within long-term care environments, particularly in nursing homes, the responsibility for delivering a significant portion of personal care to residents, including tasks like transferring, repositioning, and skincare, which are crucial for preventing pressure ulcers (also known as pressure sores or bedsores), primarily falls upon certified aides or non-licensed care providers (NLCPs).
+Early detection of (pressure sore or bedsore) prevention.
 Early detection of stage one pressure ulcers and their appropriate management amongst different types of care staff are crucial for the well-being of nursing home residents.
 More developed pressure ulcers not only cause more pain but also slow recovery from a morbid condition and require prolonged hospital care.
 If you have a loved one in a Los Angeles nursing home, speak with the nursing staff and make sure they are appropriately trained to provide your loved one with the care that he or she needs.

 If your loved one has suffered from pressure ulcers due to understaffing or any other form of neglect, please contact us today for a free consultation.
 If you are unable to come in to our offices, we will come to your home to meet with you or your loved one.